wombleton/gitlaw-nz/acts/C/Care of Children Act 2004.md

 ##### 39 Purpose of sections 40 to 43

-*   The purpose of [sections 40 to 43][52] is to encourage parents, guardians, and donors to agree to their own arrangements for the child's care, development, and upbringing.
+*   The purpose of [sections 40 to 43][55] is to encourage parents, guardians, and donors to agree to their own arrangements for the child's care, development, and upbringing.

 ##### 40 Agreements between parents and guardians

-*   (1) A party to an agreement to which subsection (2) applies---

-    *   (a) may request counselling in respect of a dispute relating to the agreement, under [section 65(1)][89]; and

-    *   (b) may seek to have terms of the agreement embodied in an order of the court that may be enforced, as provided in subsections (3) and (4).
+*   (1) A party to an agreement to which subsection (2) applies may seek to have the terms of the agreement embodied in an order of the court that may be enforced, as provided in subsections (3) and (4).

     (2) This subsection applies to an agreement between parents or guardians of a child so far as it relates to when 1 or more specified persons have the role of providing day-to-day care for the child or have contact with the child, or to the upbringing of the child, or to any combination of those matters.

-    (3) An agreement to which subsection (2) applies cannot be enforced under this Act, but some or all of the terms of the agreement may be embodied in an order of the court if, under 1 or more provisions of this Act other than this section (for example, under [section 48(1)][69]),---
+    (3) An agreement to which subsection (2) applies cannot be enforced under this Act, but some or all of the terms of the agreement may be embodied in an order of the court if, under 1 or more provisions of this Act other than this section (for example, under [section 48(1)][91]),---

     *   (a) some or all of the parties to the agreement may apply for the order; and